 Welding stainless steel is a special challenge.
 To create clean seams and permanently stable connections with minimal risk of corrosion it is important first of all to determine the stainless steel exactly.
 After this, the welding method and the welding process must be exactly aligned to this.
-Welding is usually carried out with TIG, MIG, MAG and manual metal arc welding methods.
+Welding is usually carried out with TIG, MIG, and manual metal arc welding methods.

 Each stainless steel is different